We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 When Bots Still Make Sense

-If you need to capture a meeting where no one from your team is present in the browser - for example, an all-hands meeting that you want transcribed but cannot attend - a bot is the only option.
+If you need to capture a meeting where no one from your team is present in the browser - for example, an all-hands meeting that you want transcribed but can't attend - a bot is the only option.

 However, this use case is relatively rare for most professionals.
 The vast majority of meetings you want transcribed are meetings you are actually attending.